moiseevigor/email2db-php/README.md

 ### PHP :: IMAP
 [PHP :: IMAP](http://php.net/manual/en/book.imap.php) is the most comprehensive PHP library to operate with the IMAP protocol, as well as the NNTP, POP3 and local mailbox.

+### PHP Mime Mail Parser
+[PHP Mime Mail Parser](https://code.google.com/p/php-mime-mail-parser/) is used to parse the Mime messages in the version maintained by [@eXorus](https://github.com/eXorus/php-mime-mail-parser).

 ## Contribution